kanakOS01/get-a-call/replit.md

-# Fake Call Screen Generator
+# iPhone Call Banner Generator

 ## Overview

-This is a full-stack web application that allows users to create realistic fake incoming call screens with custom company names, caller names, and profile pictures.
-The application generates high-quality PNG mockups that can be downloaded or copied to clipboard.
+This is a full-stack web application that allows users to create realistic iPhone-style incoming call banners with custom company names, caller names, and profile pictures.
+The application generates high-quality PNG banners that mimic the native iOS incoming call notification banner that appears at the top of the screen when receiving a call while using another app.

 The system follows a modern full-stack architecture with React frontend, Express backend, and PostgreSQL database using Drizzle ORM.
 The application is designed to be deployed on Replit with support for both development and production environments.